 Singing with Emotion: Add Emotion, Expression and Feeling to Your Songs

-Your vocal technique is clearly important as a singer, however, being able to sing with emotion is equally critical to the success of any performance.
+Singing with emotion is just as important for singers as vocal technique in the success of any performance.
 It will win the hearts of your audience and inspire an emotional response to the song.

 Emotional singing requires more than expression, you have to engage the audience with your eyes and use expressive body language.
 The techniques covered here will stop you from losing control of your voice and put less strain on it when you sing with emotion.